-The battery is to be charged only with the built-in charger by connecting a DC power supply with a minimum input voltage of 11V.
+The battery is to be charged only with the built-in charger by connecting a DC power supply minimum 11V DC.
 If Solar charging is enabled, a 12V solar panel with an OCV (Open Circut Voltage) of at least 20V is required, or a DC power supply operating at 12V DC.

 At 15W, the battery will be fully charged in approximately 1 HR.